How to Have More Patience With My Child: 8 Tips

 Are you weary from the non-stop talking coming from someone close to you?
 Imagine you are gazing into the eyes of Jesus, answering his questions.

-Imagine your closest people are Jesus, and I bet you’ll snap a lot less.
-I bet you’ll exude warmth in the face of frustration.
+Imagine your closest people are Jesus, and you might just snap a lot less.
+You might exude warmth in the face of frustration.
 You’ll probably exude kindness, compassion, gentleness, and patience.
 You will likely put the needs of your closest people before your own needs, and you might not even grumble about it.

 As I write these words, a one-year-old has awoken from his nap 30 minutes earlier than planned.
 He calls from his crib.
 I was hoping to finish writing, drink a slow cup of coffee, and slip away into the pages of a new book for a while.